 - Turtle Biology and Conservation Classes

-At present SORCE is collecting, cleaning, cataloguing and storing all of the plastic, metal and glass waste we find.
-We are currently trying to raise funding to build recycling prototypes so that these materials (many of which were single use) can be repurposed and used to create a number of multi-use items of great importance and value to the local community, such as tables and chairs for local schools, eco-blocks for building etc. Once tried and tested these models can be incorporated into the waste management strategy plans that we are currently helping our local villages to develop.
+At present SORCE is collecting, cleaning, cataloging, and storing all of the plastic, metal, and glass waste we find.
+We are currently trying to raise funding to build recycling prototypes so that these materials (many of which were single-use) can be repurposed and used to create a number of multi-use items of great importance and value to the local community, such as tables and chairs for local schools, eco-blocks for building etc. Once tried and tested these models can be incorporated into the waste management strategy plans that we are currently helping our local villages to develop.

 Click below to find out how you can: